 Sometime midway through the 1990s, Piet Maris (frontman with the acclaimed Euro roots outfit Jaune Toujours) began to make contact with gypsy musicians and, through their guidance and contacts, to travel regularly to a Roma community in Slovakia.
 Through the latter, the ever curious musician learned their gypsy style of playing.
 Afterwards, this repertoire was thoroughly reinterpreted by the musicians of Jaune Toujours (Piet Maris, accordion & vocal - Théophane Raballand, drums & percussion - Mathieu Verkaeren, double bass - Mattias Laga - sax soprano & clarinets), who, in their usual fashion, began pushing the music beyond the boundaries of tradition by adding their own musical flavours to the sound.
 At first, the more traditionally-minded gypsies in the band’s audience frowned in astonishment at these changes but the sound began to catch on with the younger Roma.
-The latter’s stamp of approval was, ultimately, given authority when two young Roma singers - Katia and Milka Pohlodkova - joined the band for encores on stage and never left… The gypsy incarnation that has developed from Jaune Toujours is called Mec Yek and Super Diver City is their latest recording.
+The latter’s stamp of approval was, ultimately, given authority when two young Roma singers - Katia and Milka Pohlodkova - joined the band for encores on stage and never left… The gypsy incarnation that has developed from Jaune Toujours is called Mec Yek and Taisa is their latest recording.